 In early October 2009, the Debtors began negotiations with a subset of the Term Loan Lenders (the "DIP Facility Lenders") over the terms of a DIP financing arrangement.
-On October 28, 2009, the Debtors filed a motion for approval of the \$150 million DIP Facility-with a \$75 million initial draw and option to draw an additional \$75 million-on a superpriority Administrative Claim and first priority priming Lien basis.
+On October 28, 2009, the Debtors filed a motion for approval of the \$150 million DIP Facility-with a \$75 million initial draw and option to draw an additional \$75 million-on a superpriority Administrative Claim and first priority priming Lien basis [Docket No. 1200].
 Importantly, the Term Loan Lenders and ABL Lender consented to the priming of their prepetition Liens by the DIP Facility in exchange for the adequate protection described below.
 The Creditors' Committee and the PBGC filed objections to the motion.
 The Debtors were able to resolve the majority of issues raised by the Creditors' Committee and PBGC through modifications to the terms of the DIP Facility.
-The Bankruptcy Court approved the DIP Facility, as modified, on November 12, 2009 over the remaining objections of the Creditors' Committee and the PBGC.
+The Bankruptcy Court approved the DIP Facility, as modified, on November 12, 2009 over ruling the remaining objections of the Creditors' Committee and the PBGC [Docket No. 1297].

 As approved, the DIP Facility provides the Debtors with up to \$150 million in financing on a superpriority Administrative Claim and first priority priming Lien basis.
 The initial draw of \$75 million occurred upon the closing of the DIP Facility.
 The Debtors have an option to draw an additional \$75 million, subject to the condition that they have not filed a plan of reorganization that does not provide for full payment of obligations under the DIP Facility.
-Obligations under the DIP Facility are entitled to superpriority Administrative Claim status pursuant to section 364(c)(1) of the Bankruptcy Code and secured by: (1) a first priority priming Lien on all Term Loan Priority Collateral; (2) a second priority Lien on all ABL Priority Collateral; and (3) a first priority lien on proceeds of Avoidance Actions under section 549 of the Bankruptcy Code and the Debtors' rights under section 506(c) of the Bankruptcy Code.
-The Term Loan Lenders and ABL Lender consented to the granting of priming Liens under the DIP Facility in exchange for adequate protection to the extent of the diminution in value of their collateral-calculated from November 12, 2009, the date of entry of the order approving the DIP Facility-in the form of: (a) junior replacement Liens on Term Loan Priority Collateral; (b) a junior Lien on the proceeds of Avoidance Actions under section 549 of the Bankruptcy Code and the Debtors' rights under section 549 of the Bankruptcy Code and the Debtors' rights under section 549 of the Bankruptcy Code and the Debtors' rights under section 549 of the Bankruptcy Code and the Debtors' rights under section 549 of the Bankruptcy Code and the Debtors' rights under section 549 of the Bankruptcy Code and the Debtors' rights under section 549 of the Bankruptcy Code and the Debtors' rights under section 549 of the Bankruptcy Code; (c) a first priority Lien on assets of VEC; and (d) a superpriority Administrative Claim against all the Debtors.
+Obligations under the DIP Facility are entitled to superpriority Administrative Claim status pursuant to section 364(c)(1) of the Bankruptcy Code and secured by: (a) a first priority priming Lien on all Term Loan Priority Collateral; (b) a second priority Lien on all ABL Priority Collateral; and (c) a first priority lien on proceeds of Avoidance Actions under section 549 of the

+Bankruptcy Code and the Debtors' rights under section 506(c) of the Bankruptcy Code.
+The Term Loan Lenders and ABL Lender consented to the granting of priming Liens under the DIP Facility in exchange for adequate protection to the extent of the diminution in value of their collateral-calculated from November 12, 2009, the date of entry of the order approving the DIP Facility-in the form of: (i) junior replacement Liens on Term Loan Priority Collateral; (ii) a junior Lien on the proceeds of Avoidance Actions under section 549 of the Bankruptcy Code and the Debtors' rights under section 506(c) of the Bankruptcy Code; (iii) a first priority Lien on assets of VEC; and (iv) a superpriority Administrative Claim against all the Debtors.